farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 #### Parameters

-* `isoMessage` - A XML message formatted in ISO20022.
+* `isoMessage` - An XML message formatted in ISO20022.
 * `selectedPaymentRail` - A supported payment rail.
 * `clientDeduplicationId` - An optional ID that will be used to deduplicate payments initiated by the client.